Find the best seat before you fly

 What methods of transport does Air Canada provide for my pet?

-• Travel in the passenger cabin.
+• Travel in the passenger cabin (cats and small dogs only).

 • Checked as baggage in pressurized and temperature controlled area of your aircraft.